-A number of introduced species have become weeds in NFRs, and of particular concern are pine wildings, blackberry, boneseed, and bridal creeper (both common and Western Cape varieties).
-Minimising the transfer of weeds from neighbouring landuses to conservation areas is critical in protecting the value of the natural habitat.
+Multiple introduced species have become weeds in NFRs, and of particular concern are pine wildings, blackberry, boneseed, and bridal creeper (both common and Western Cape varieties).
+Minimising the transfer of weeds from neighbouring land uses to conservation areas is critical in protecting the value of the natural habitat.
 The native coastal and sallow wattles are also an issue in many NFRs.
 Dispersal of weed species takes place via a variety of vectors, including animals, wind, and human activities (recreational use, or machinery, etc).
 Minimising the transfer of weeds from between plantation and conservation areas is critical in protecting biodiversity values.

 Weeds are managed using an integrated approach across the whole forest estate, and in some instances in conjunction with neighbouring land managers.
-Many weed infestations require attention over a number of years in order to achieve either full control or containment.
+Many weed infestations require attention over several years to achieve either full control or containment.
 Weed management is an ongoing, and adaptive undertaking.
-ForestrySA staff, contract labour and bushcare volunteers utilise the latest research results to target specific weed species with fire, mechanical, biological, and chemical control options designed to minimise the environmental footprint.
+ForestrySA, contract labour and bush-care volunteers utilise the latest research results to target specific weed species with fire, mechanical, biological, and chemical control options designed to minimise the environmental footprint.
 Manual/mechanical removal, chemical treatment, and hygiene prescriptions are the main techniques employed in weed control.